Mubbyrex/aws-bootcamp-cruddur-2023/journal/week1.md

 ### Container Security and Best Practices
 I was able learn what Synk open-source security for docker is.
-I scanned Dockerfiles of my Cruddur App for vulnabilities using Synk.io and it returned out I had vulnerabilities in my frontend dockerfile due to the fact that it doesn't run on the most updated version of NodeJS
+I scanned Dockerfiles of my Cruddur App for vulnabilities using Synk.io and it turned out I had vulnerabilities in my frontend dockerfile due to the fact that it doesn't run on the most updated version of NodeJS

 ![Vulnerabilities](/assets/vun.png)